wordofwarning/wordofwarning.org/current/2016-emergency/index.md

 To get a feel for it, have a look at 2015's [programme](/archive/2015-emergency) + [gallery](/galleries/2015-emergency).

 #### Venue + Booking Details
-Date: Saturday 1 October 2016, 12noon-11pm (*Later than advertised.*)
+Date: Saturday 1 October 2016, 12noon-11pm (*Ends 1hr later than advertised*)
 [Venue: Z-arts (incl.
 STUN Studio)](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
 Tickets: FREE, no booking required, come + go as you please.
 *N.B.
 Some limited capacity shows may have sign-up sheets on the day, others operate on a first-come, first-served basis.*